gajus/table/.README/api/get_border_characters.md

 Simply using "void" border character template creates a table with a lot of unnecessary spacing.

-To create a more plesant to the eye table, reset the padding and remove the joining rows, e.g.
+To create a more pleasant to the eye table, reset the padding and remove the joining rows, e.g.

 ```js
 let output;